gdiet/backup/README.md

 * Deleting files in DedupFS is a two-step process.
 Don't expect that the repository size shrinks if you delete files.
 Even if you run the "reclaim space" utilities, the repository size will not shrink.
 Instead, it will not grow further for some time if you store new files...
 * As already mentioned, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
-* While DedupFS is known to run on Linux, no Linux DedupFS utility scripts are available.
-You can run it if you know what you are doing :confused:.
+* Since DedupFS has been used less on Linux, there might be additional issues there.

 ## System Requirements

-Windows 10.
-For Linux see [Caveats](#caveats).

-DedupFS uses FUSE (Filesystem in Userspace).
-This is preinstalled in most Linux installations.
-On Windows, install [WinFSP](https://github.com/billziss-gh/winfsp) to make FUSE available.
-It can be downloaded on the [WinFSP Releases](https://github.com/billziss-gh/winfsp/releases) page.
-Currently I use `WinFsp 2020` a.k.a `winfsp-1.6.20027` for running DedupFS on Windows.
+### General

 DedupFS needs disk space for its repository.
 If you back up lots of data, it will need lots of space.
 Keep an eye on available disk space when using.

 DedupFS runs fine with approximately 128 MB RAM assigned to its process.
 See below for details.

+### Windows

+Tested on Windows 10 64-bit.

+Download and install a [WinFSP Release](https://github.com/billziss-gh/winfsp/releases) to make FUSE (Filesystem in Userspace) available.
+I use `WinFsp 2020` a.k.a `winfsp-1.6.20027` for running DedupFS.

+### Linux

+On Linux, DedupFS needs a Java 11 runtime and *libfuse* to create a filesystem in userspace. *libfuse* is preinstalled in most Linux distributions.

+One possibility to make the Java 11 runtime available to DedupFS is: Download the appropriate Java 11 release archive from [AdoptOpenJDK](https://adoptopenjdk.net/releases.html).
+Unpack it into the DedupFS app directory into a folder `jrex`, so that the java executable resides in `<app directory>/jrex/bin/java`.

 ## Basic Steps To Use DedupFS